sarapearce/event-signup/README.md

 git clone myrepo.git
 ```

-I installed into hostlistening location in my VM, so I was able to access via localhost.
+I installed into a hostlistening location in my VM, so I was able to access via localhost.
 Be sure to have some server environment running so that the website can be properly viewed.
 Both domain.com/index.html and domain.com/main.html default to domain.com.

 You can see the site live at: myurl.com